 “Over the years, the most common response I get from customers is that my art makes them smile and the fact that my art speaks to them in that way makes me very happy.
 I’m lucky to be able to make a living doing what I love to do, creating images that evoke joy, brightness and beauty.”

 Work from Marine Artists at Coastal Outfitters: Brendan Coudal

 Pieces on display at Coastal Outfitters include “Tarpon Mermaid” and “Uncork Some Fun In the Sun,” both retro gal canvas prints.
 We also carry wooden signs courtesy of Ballyhoo Designs LLC that are “great indoors or out, their character only enhanced by weathering.”
 Consider stopping by and purchasing work from local oil painter and “Creative Guy in Charge,” Brendan Coudal and learn more at our Marine Art and Jewelry page.

 Where to Purchase Creations from Marine Artists

-Coastal Outfitters has two luxury boutiques in Southwest Florida stocked with these works from fine marine artists, and leading high-end apparel brands.
-Shop for your favorite items at Port Sanibel Marina and the Promenade at Bonita Bay locations.
+Coastal Outfitters has a luxury boutique in Southwest Florida stocked with these works from fine marine artists, and leading high-end apparel brands.
+Shop for your favorite items at Port Sanibel Marina.